-Maybe it was when you hopped on the back of a motorbike, strapped on your helmet and revved your way through Vietnam’s countryside.
+Maybe it was when you hopped on the back of a motorbike, strapped on your helmet, and revved your way through Vietnam’s countryside.
 Or it could have been the time that you plummeted yourself off a bridge, relying on nothing but a mere rope to save yourself from the rushing river hundreds of meters below.
 It could have even been that stack of National Geographic magazines piled up in the corner of your apartment, taunting you every time you crossed paths with it.

 Whatever it was, you have decided to pursue your dream and start an adventure travel business(opens in a new tab).
-The only question is – now what?
+The only question is…now what?

-To ease your transition from being a traveler to travel operator, make sure that you find a niche in the industry that you are passionate about.
+To ease your transition from being a traveller to travel operator, make sure that you find a niche in the industry that you are passionate about.
 This will allow you to focus on creating a program that will excite you and thus, create a bridge of empathy between the operator (you) and the client.

-Now that you have defined the travelling niche that you would like to focus on, get to know it!
+Now that you have defined the travelling niche you would like to focus on, get to know it!
 Be an expert on the service you are selling and the area that you are selling it in.
-Tung, the owner of XO tours(opens in a new tab) in Vietnam, has done exactly this: with his blog(opens in a new tab), he gives his current and future clients a bounty of insider tips and tricks for Vietnam.
+Tung, the owner of XO tours(opens in a new tab) in Vietnam, has done exactly this: with his blog(opens in a new tab), he gives his current and future clients a bounty of insider tips and tricks for when they visit Vietnam.

-Once you have a solid understanding of what it is that you are actually going to sell, make sure that you become the guinea pig – experience the service; go on the tour; be the client.
-Dan Austin explains in his interview(opens in a new tab) with Austin Adventures that he never wants “to put guests on a trip unless one of us has run the program start to finish…sometimes we invite our Alumni to join us the first time we run a trip with guests; we call these ‘First Ascents.’
-Typically on a First Ascent either Paul or I (or both) will have developed the trip and run it through at least once without guests, tweaking along the way.”
+Once you have a solid understanding of the exact service you’re selling, make sure that you become the guinea pig for it: experience the service, go on the tour.
+Be the client.
+Dan Austin explains in his interview(opens in a new tab) with Austin Adventures that he never wants ‘to put guests on a trip unless one of us has run the program start to finish…sometimes we invite our alumni to join us the first time we run a trip with guests; we call these “First Ascents”.
+Typically, on a First Ascent, either Paul or I (or both) will have developed the trip and run it through at least once without guests, tweaking along the way.’

 It is never a bad idea to ask for advice from someone who has a successful adventure business, who has been in your shoes and made a success of themselves.
-Before you get completely immersed in a situation that you can’t get out of, ask the advice of leaders in the industry that have perfected their craft.
-Sit down, do some research about who to contact and what to ask — and start calling.
-You might hit some dead ends, but more than likely, people will want to help you out.
+Before you get completely immersed in a situation that you can’t get out of, ask the advice of leaders in the adventure industry that have perfected their craft.
+Sit down and do some research about who to contact and what to ask, and just start calling.
+You might hit some dead-ends, but more likely than not, people will want to help you out.

 With at least three responses from industry leaders, you might just avoid some pitfalls that could have severely hindered your business’s success.

-With TourismTiger, your company will benefit from a website that utilizes an efficient and proven method to reach your target audience, which will in turn lead to increased sales — and it will cost much less than your typical web designer’s fee.
+With Tourism Tiger, your company will benefit from a website that utilises an efficient and proven method to reach your target audience, which will in turn lead to increased sales — and it will cost much less than your typical web designer’s fee.
 Get in touch(opens in a new tab) if you’d like to learn more or chat to one of our experts.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.

-By submitting this form you agree to TourismTiger contacting you via email …
+By submitting this form, you agree to TourismTiger contacting you via email.